Natteke/SmokinSexySoftware/packages/Leash/readme.md

 ### isScrollAvailable

-Check if scroll position can be changed;
+Checks if container can be scrolled

 ```Javascript
 const isScrollAvailable = Leash.isScrollAvailable(document.documentElement); // true